From Whole30 Certified coaches Kristin Ratnofsky, Ashley Cribb, Laura Cook Newman and Autumn Michelis

 24 ounces (3 cups) apple juice

-4 cans compliant sparkling waters (like Spindrift, Waterloo or LaCroix – we just used what we had, which was Orange Spindrift, but the flavor won’t really matter.)
+4 cans compatible sparkling waters (like Spindrift, Waterloo or LaCroix – we just used what we had, which was Orange Spindrift, but the flavor won’t really matter.)

 One plastic or latex glove